FluffySpike8/Deemixify/README.md

   `pip install deemix`

 - Configure deemix
-  The config files should are located in the config folder change `config.json` to your liking
+  The config files are located in the config folder, change `config.json` to your liking
   This is where you will configure the download path and quality.

 - Configure Spotify API